Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ;
 ```

-Notice staged file in `imports` parameter is the JAR that we just uploaded to the internal stage and containing the UDF.
+Notice staged file in `imports` parameter is the JAR that we just uploaded to the internal stage and contains the UDF.
 As well, in the `handler` parameter, we have the class and the method to be invoked in the jar file to parse a file described in the previous section.

 ### Invoking the Java UDF
 The UDF can be invoked on any text file containing readable english.
 From the email corpus stored on the internal stage, we can invoke the UDF as follows.